Chad Van De Keere

-Chad Van De Keere is a Canadian animation director who currently resides in Vancouver, British Columbia, Canada.
+Chad Van De Keere is a Canadian director who currently resides in Vancouver, British Columbia, Canada.
 He is known for directing animated television series as well as animated films primarily targeted for children and families.
 He has worked in animation since 1994.
 Started in animation as an animator and layout artist.
 He has worked in several creative positions throughout his career, such as special effects animator, designer as well as an editor before he became a director.